nakuljn/Student-Database-Management-System/README.md

 # Student-Database-Management-System
-Here we are making an student database in c++.
+Here we are making an student database management system in c++.
+We will be doing this with the help of file handling.

 Some features of this project are
 1. Student Login : Student can login and view their record (cgpa, marks in subjects);